American literature's biggest flirt or most holy innocent?

 But what constitutes as flirting?
 For Daisy, it was having an opinion in 1870 Italy.
 Now?
 Is it holding eye contact for a few seconds?
 Laughing at jokes that aren't funny?
 Playful texts?

-Flirting: a dark art or a playful act?
-Sadly, Dr. Frisby of the University of Kentucky found in a study that the more sexually active women are in flirting (and by this, I'm assuming playful physical contact, suggestive stares, and more stuff that which makes me cringe), the more men find them attractive.
+Flirting: a dangerous trick or a playful act?
+Sadly, Dr. Frisby of the University of Kentucky found in a study that the more sexually active women are in flirting (and by this, I'm assuming playful physical contact and suggestive stares, etc), the more men find them attractive.
 Which, you know, sucks.
 Because when men do this, Dr. Frisby claims, they come across as aggressive and women are turned off by their forward actions.
-We think: PERV, stay back, I've got MACE.

 Winterbourne confronts Daisy, "You're a very nice girl, but I wish you would flirt with me, and me only."
-Well, don't they all.
-But I think it's crucially important to note that women want to interpret every little sign as a possible sign of budding affection.
-Or am I alone in this?
+Sometimes women want to interpret every little sign as a possible sign of budding affection.
 Let me rephrase it: we read into things.
 And we become so incredibly frustrated when men's actions do not match what we imagine is their intent.
 A smile could simply be a statement drawing attention to pearly whites, not a vague suggestion of everlasting attraction.